SJSUCSClub/acm-bot/README.md

   Discord bot token

+- `BOT_OWNER_IDS` (optional)

+  List of Discord user IDs that are authorized to send commands to this bot.
+If unspecified, all users are authorized.
+  Contents are simply passed to [discord.py](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html#discord.ext.commands.Bot.owner_ids).

+- `BOT_COMMAND_PREFIX` (optional)

+  Your usual Discord bot command prefix.
+If unspecified, uses `-` (ASCII minus).

 - `BOT_MONITOR_LISTEN_PORT` (required)

   TCP port at which the bot listens for monitor updates.
 TCP address is always any.